Top 45 SQL Coding Interview Questions and Answers (with Tips)

 SELECT * FROM employees WHERE salary > 70000;

-Sample Answer: We can use CTEs to perform recursive queries, which are useful for hierarchical data.
+Sample Answer: We can utilize CTEs to execute recursive queries, which are particularly beneficial for handling hierarchical data.
 For instance, to find all employees under a specific manager:

 WITH RECURSIVE EmployeeCTE AS (